First of all, it is important to answer the question What is a walking meeting?

 7. Facilitates decision-making

 Changing your working environment can give free rein to your imagination and lead to more options that were not previously considered.
 Walking improves interactions and helps to find solutions quickly.
-People are more relaxed and talk easily to the subject they want to settle.
+People are more relaxed and talk easily about the subject they want to settle on.

 8. Better communication